Tortar/PowerPointAudio-Extractor/README.md

 That's it !

-- Antivirus could warn you when clicking on the .exe, just quiet it :D : if you don't trust me, check the file first with the antivirus.
+- Antivirus could warn you after clicking on the .exe, just quiet it :D : if you don't trust me, check the file first with the antivirus.

 # Procedure for Python users : technical details